toshmukhamedov/tablix/README.md

 1. Tauri Dev Deps (https://tauri.app/start/prerequisites/#system-dependencies)

-On Mac OS, ensure you've installed XCode and `cmake`.
+On Mac OS, ensure you've installed XCode Command Line Tools.
 On Linux, if you're on Debian or one of its derivatives like Ubuntu, you can use the following command.

 <details>
 <summary>Linux Tauri dependencies</summary>